Management (TUM) - joint international programme

 Application deadlines

-The DTU-TUM Dual Degree Master's programme is only open to students, who have been formally admitted to DTU's regular MSc in Industrial Engineering and Management programme.
+The DTU-TUM Joint Degree Master's programme is only open to students, who have been formally admitted to DTU's regular MSc in Industrial Engineering and Management programme.
 Therefore, it is not possible to apply for admission directly the dual degree program.
+The application form is only accessible with DTU credentials.

 How to apply

-4. The Programme coordinator will consult their counterparts and select the most eligible students
+3) The Programme coordinator will consult their counterparts at the partner university and select the most eligible students.

-5. The Programme coordinator will inform DTU International Affairs Office about their decision
+4) The Programme coordinator will inform DTU International Affairs Office about their decision.

-6. DTU International Affairs Office will inform the students and issue Nomination Letters
+5) The Office of International Education will inform the students and issue Nomination Letters.

 Eligibility